availproject/avail-uncharted/grants/grants.md

-### (Coming Soon!)
 # Grants Program 💰

 ## Overview 🐱‍👤

 Our grants program aims to **SCALE AVAIL’S ECOSYSTEM BY SUPPORTING** developers who are working on innovative projects that align with our mission.
 We will offer funding to help these developers bring their ideas to life and positively impact their communities.
-Our initial focus will be on RFPs where we fund teams, collaborators, and developers for building tools based on the specific ecosystem projects needed by the Avail Exploration Team.
+Our initial focus will be on RFPs where we fund teams, collaborators, and developers for building tools based on the specific ecosystem projects needed by the [Avail Exploration Team.](https://blog.availproject.org/meet-the-avail-explorations-team-charting-new-horizons/)

-We will also be focusing on individual and team contributors who help contribute via PRs directly to any of the current Uncharted projects the team is working on, via small micro-grants via OnlyDust.
+We will also be focusing on individual and team contributors who help contribute via PRs directly to any of the current Uncharted projects the team is working on, via small micro-grants via [OnlyDust](https://onlydust.xyz).
 More information on this later.

-We will eventually broaden our scope to a more generalized grants program to incentivize projects, and position Avail in the mind of developers as a secure and optimal base layer they can utilize.
+We want to eventually broaden the grants program to be more open and generalized to grow Avail's ecosystem, solidifying it as a secure and optimal rollup infrastructure for scalable blockspace and data availability.
 This grants program will be running in parallel with the Exploration Team’s operations and needs.

 ## Scope 🤓